-At Stem Cell Centers of America, we will utilize two major types of stem cells in addition to other regenerative cells.
+At Institute of Regenerative Medicine, we will utilize two major types of stem cells in addition to other regenerative cells.
 These are called mesenchymal (MSCs) and hematopoietic stem cells (HSCs).
 These cells are used in combination with other regenerative cells.
 We need to remember that the cells work like a symphony orchestra.
 Just as all the instruments in the symphony are important the various regenerative cells are important.

 Many facilities outside the United States make use of embryonic stem cells, which outside of the United States are easy to procure.
 The problem with the embryonic stem cells are the many complications associated with them.
 Besides the ethical considerations, from a practical point of view, we are still a long way from being able to utilize these cells in a safe and consistent manner.
 When using embryonic stem cells, you are inheriting any potential diseases that the baby may have.
 For instance, the baby may have a gene that when past age 50 may cause a tumor.
 The embryonic cells themselves may act as a tumor since there is no natural check on these cells.
 Furthermore, these cells are foreign materials to the body, and the body will attack these cells in an immune response.
 This can sometimes result in a serious medical condition called graft versus host disease.
 For this reason, the patient may have to be placed on immunosuppressant drugs—much like any other organ transplant patient.
 With our present technology, embryonic stem cells are not the answer to the orthopedic problems that we deal with.